 Descending into a dilapidated ruin, the heroes found a single hall ending in 20′ room – it’s only distinguishing feature a circle of arcane writing on the floor.
 Upon reading it, Finneal activated the ancient portal.
 The room disappeared in a pulse of blue light, and the heroes found themselves in one of two magic circles inscribed on the floor of what appeared to be a wizards’ laboratory or workshop.
 Several large tables and desks were littered with mildewed tomes, dusty bottles, and loose sheets of parchment.

 Beyond a locked door they found a vaulted chamber illuminated by fiery braziers.
 A magnificent mural of a forest scene covered the ceiling and one wall was framed by two statues of eladrin warriors.
 Between two braziers, atop a 2 foot-high stone bier, lay the partially assembled bones of a dragon.
 Web-strewn bookshelves packed with dusty tomes lined the far wall, and a thick curtain of gossamer webs obscured a set of iron doors.
 Nestled in the webs was a monstrous spider.
 Skeletons stood guard in the middle of the room.
 Another skeleton – this one wearing the tattered robes of a mage – raised bony claws that crackled with lightning and scowls hatefully.
-Rushing in, they found the suddenly revealed pit traps as their first obstacle.
-And the propensity of the skeletal mage to push foes into them with his electrical and necromantic attacks, the second.
+Rushing in, they found the suddenly revealed pit traps as their first obstacle – and the propensity of the skeletal mage to push them back inot the pits with his electrical and necromantic attacks, the second.
 The party was hard pressed, but by reviving fallen comrades, they wore their foes down and defeated the mage.
-Finneal secured the mage’s prize possession, a circlet of arcane extension.
+Finneal secured the mage’s prize possession, a Circlet of Arcane Extension.